ZaidAljundiHW2/CANSURF/README.md

 The raw dataset contains 7,171 images of aluminum cans floating on water.
 Annotations are in YOLO format (bounding boxes).

-For the full augmented dataset used in the paper, run the augmentation script as described below.
+For the full augmented dataset used in the paper, run the augmentation script as is below without any augmentation type modification.

 The raw dataset files are hosted on Zenodo: [insert DOI link]